- PLAN YOUR VISIT

 These frogs are found in tropical rainforests in north and central South America.
 They are diurnal, terrestrial, and carnivorous, eating small invertebrates, particularly ants, which give them their poisonous properties in most cases.
 In the Zoo, they eat pinhead crickets and fruit flies.

 The males are territorial, calling to advertise to females and to defend their area.
 Calls are species dependent and can be anything from a buzz to trilling whistles.
 Females are slightly less territorial and do not call, but will wrestle with other females over their space.
-They can live 3-15 years in the wild and up to 20 years in captivity.
+They can live 3-15 years in the wild and up to 20 years under human care.

 Many species are threatened by habitat loss and over-collection for the pet trade.
 You can help poison dart frogs when you travel by being a savvy souvenir buyer -- always ask where things come from and never support vendors who sell products made from endangered or threatened animals.